dennykane/LOTW/README.md

 Also, since the `lib` command supports autocompletion for its argument, you can use it as a quick way to search for the available libraries in the LOTW system.
-Other than certain commands in certain libraries (like `vim` in 'fs'), though, most commands are fairly old and likely not to work in the current LOTW system.
+Other than certain commands in certain libraries (like `vim` in 'fs'), though, many commands are fairly old/experimental and not likely to work in the current LOTW system.
-These can either be updated to work or simply deleted from the given command library.
+If useful, they can be updated to work or simply deleted from the given command library if not.

 ## ~/.bashrc